Mae Young Classic (2018): Aftermath

 Performers on the tournament such as Deonna Purrazzo, Io Shirai, Jessie Elaban, Kacy Catanzaro, Kavita Devi, Lacey Lane, MJ Jenkins, Reina González, Rhea Ripley, Taynara Conti, Tegan Nox, and Xia Li already had signed contracts with the company.
 While Xia Brookside, Isla Dawn, Jinny, Killer Kelly, and winner Toni Storm had signed contracts with the company, performing on the NXT UK brand.

 On August 25, 2018, Rhea Ripley started competing on the NXT UK brand, where she would eventually become the inaugural NXT UK Women's Champion.

 On October 18, 2018, WWE announced that Mia Yim had been signed to a contract, performing on the NXT and NXT UK brand.

-In February 2019, WWE announced that Rachael Ellering and Karen Q signed to contract and training at the WWE Performance Center.
+In February 2019, WWE announced that Karen Q signed to contract and training at the WWE Performance Center.

-In November 2019, All Elite Wrestling (AEW) announced that Big Swole (Aerial Monroe during the Mae Young Classic) signed with the company.
+In September 2024, Total Nonstop Action Wrestling (TNA) announced that Léi Ying Lee (Zhao Xia during the Mae Young Classic) signed with the company.